Electric polarization and magnetization in metals: Introduction

 This strategy is somewhat indirect.
 One might suppose that the polarization would be defined, and then its response to the electric field calculated.
 But such a definition is bypassed by calculating $\epsilon_{\text{inter}}^{il}(\omega),$ that is, the contribution that a purported polarization would make to the optically induced current density.
 And there is no definition of either a purported polarization or magnetization that would exist before the electric field is applied.

 Of course, the use of an approach that bypasses such definitions is not surprising.
-The concept of ``bound'' charges and their currents, and the polarization and magnetization to be associated with them, is at least initially suspect from the perspective of the quantum theory of solids: The usual simple model of the ground state is based on electrons occupying Bloch functions that extend through the infinite crystal, and how to associate local dipole moments with the perturbation of these Bloch functions that an applied field would introduce is not immediately obvious.
-Indeed, such problems in defining the polarization and magnetization arise even for the ground state of a crystal.
-For example, associating the polarization and magnetization with the electric and magnetic dipole moments of the charges in a unit cell is ambiguous, for the result depends on how the unit cell is chosen \cite{VanderbiltBook}.

-In recent years the ``modern theories of polarization and magnetization'' have been developed to clarify these concepts \cite{Vanderbilt1993,Resta2005,Resta2006}.
-These theories have been a profound innovation in condensed matter theory, and have provided many physical insights, including the ``quantum of ambiguity'' associated with the electric polarization \cite{Resta1994}, the existence of two distinct contributions to the orbital magnetization \cite{Resta2005,Resta2006}, and the result that a uniform dc magnetic (electric) field can induce a polarization (magnetization) in instances of sufficiently low symmetry \cite{Essin2010,Malashevich2010}.
-However, the approach is based on static or adiabatically varying uniform fields, and so is not immediately applicable to treat the optical properties of materials.
-This is especially a problem at wavelengths so small -- beyond the ``long-wavelength limit'' -- that one has to take into account the variation of the optical fields over a unit cell.
+Any consideration of the response of ``bound'' charges and their currents, and the polarization and magnetization to be associated with them, is at least initially suspect from the perspective of the quantum theory of solids.
+In fact, problems in defining a polarization and magnetization arise even for the ground state of a crystal \cite{VanderbiltBook}.
+In recent years the ``modern theories of polarization and magnetization'' have been developed to clarify these concepts, primarily focused on insulators \cite{Vanderbilt1993,Resta2005,Resta2006}, and have provided many physical insights, including the ``quantum of ambiguity'' inherent to the unperturbed polarization of the $T=0$ ground state \cite{Resta1994}, the existence of two distinct contributions to the orbital magnetization \cite{Resta2005,Resta2006}, and that a static and uniform magnetic (electric) field can induce a polarization (magnetization) \cite{Essin2010,Malashevich2010}.
+However, the ``modern theories'' are based on static or adiabatically varying uniform fields, and are not immediately applicable to treat the optical properties of materials, especially at wavelengths so small -- beyond the ``long-wavelength limit'' -- that one has to take into account the variation of the optical fields over a unit cell.